arivgupta/CS163-Projects-2024Fall/_posts/2024-12-13-team48-sentimentanalysis.md

 #### 1. Relational Graph Convolutional Network (RGCN)

-- Objective: To capture interactions between different nodes (utterances) and modalities (audio, video, text) in a multimodal graph.
+Our objective is to capture the interactions between different nodes (utterances) and modalities (audio, video, text) in a multimodal graph.

-- Node Representation: For each relation $$r$$ (e.g., between audio and text or between past and future utterances), the node representation is updated based on its neighbors:
+For each relation $$r$$ (e.g., between audio and text or between past and future utterances), the node representation is updated based on its neighbors:
   $$g_i^\tau = \sum_{r \in R} \sum_{j \in N_r(i)} \frac{1}{|N_r(i)|} W_r \cdot x_j^\tau + W_0 \cdot x_i^\tau$$
   - $$N_r(i)$$: Neighbors of node $$i$$ for relation $$r$$.
   - $$W_r$$: Weight matrix for the relation $$r$$.
   - $$x_i^\tau$$: Feature vector for node $$i$$ and modality $$\tau$$ (audio, video, text).

-  - The first term aggregates information from neighboring nodes ($$j$$), weighted by $$W_r$$.
-  - The second term adds a self-projected representation for the node using $$W_0$$.
-- Intuition: This equation ensures that each node's features are updated by considering:
-  - Its own information (self-representation).
-  - Information from neighboring nodes with respect to their relationships (e.g., temporal or cross-modal links).
+The first term aggregates information from neighboring nodes ($$j$$), weighted by $$W_r$$.
+The second term adds a self-projected representation for the node using $$W_0$$.
+The intuition behind this is that the equation ensures that each node's features are updated by considering not just its own information, but also that of neighboring nodes with respect to their relationships (e.g., temporal or cross-modal links).

 #### 2. Graph Transformer for Feature Enrichment

-- Why a Transformer?
-To capture local (neighbor-specific) and global (entire graph) patterns in the graph.
-- Node Transformation: After the RGCN updates, each node's features are further refined using a Graph Transformer.
+We use a transformer to capture local (neighbor-specific) and global (entire graph) patterns in the graph.
+After the RGCN updates, each node's features are further refined using a Graph Transformer.
 The new representation is given by:
   $$o_i^\tau = W_1 g_i^\tau + \sum_{j \in N(i)} \alpha_{i,j}^\tau W_2 g_j^\tau$$
   $$\alpha_{i,j}^\tau = \text{softmax} \left( \frac{(W_3 g_i^\tau)^T (W_4 g_j^\tau)}{\sqrt{d}} \right)$$
   - $$W_1, W_2$$: Weight matrices for self and neighbor contributions, respectively.
   - $$N(i)$$: Neighbors of node $$i$$.
   - $$\alpha_{i,j}^\tau$$: Attention coefficient, calculated as:
     $$\alpha_{i,j}^\tau = \text{softmax} \left( \frac{(W_3 g_i^\tau)^T (W_4 g_j^\tau)}{\sqrt{d}} \right)$$

-  - This attention mechanism assigns importance to neighbors ($$j$$) based on their relationship with the current node ($$i$$).
+This attention mechanism assigns importance to neighbors ($$j$$) based on their relationship with the current node ($$i$$).

 **Final Node Representations:** Once the Graph Transformer processes all nodes, the final graph embeddings for each modality ($$a, v, l$$) are obtained as:
 $$G^\tau = \{o_1^\tau, o_2^\tau, \ldots, o_N^\tau\}, \quad \tau \in \{a, v, l\}$$